Travel to Honiara, Solomon Islands

 Airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights you (or a travel agent) book: Arrive in Honiara, Solomon Islands (HIR) by April 19.
-Depart from Honiara, Solomon Islands (HIR) in the afternoon on May 1.
+Flights you (or a travel agent) book: Arrive in Honiara, Solomon Islands (HIR) by April 25.
+Book your flight from Honiara to Gizo on April 26.
+If you are arriving from our Solomon Islands I trip, see the Flights section in its itinerary for arrival information.
+Depart from Honiara, Solomon Islands (HIR) in the afternoon on May 6.